T-AQA/Matrix-Library/docs/design_rational.md

 4. Scalable - being able to use this package for large processing structures.
 5. Convertible - can be used with different libraries or operations.

+We respect that we may not be the only sparse matrix package available to them.
+We also respect the fact that consumers need to be able to use this package in conjunction with their existing packages.
+As a result, we optimise our design characteristics to meet the needs of our customers first - meaning that an efficient, effective and convertible matrix package (as well as having a package which is fast, scalable, and easy to use) is evaluated above all else.

 ##### How do we generalize 2-D matrices to n-D matrices, where n > 2 – um, sounds like an extensible design?
 Yes, the implementation of CSR is extensible design.
 For example, in a 3-D matrix, We can do this by: